Text Size:a a a a a a

 What Is ADA Paratransit Service?

 The Americans with Disabilities Act (ADA) was signed into federal law in 1990.
 The ADA prohibits discrimination against persons with disabilities in the areas of employment, public services such as transit, public accommodations, private services, and telecommunications.
 The ADA requires all public transit operators to provide a special service to eligible individuals living with a disability and elderly individuals whose disabilities prevent them from using lift-equipped public transit.
 The special service, called “paratransit service,” is required by the ADA to complement fixed route public transit service.
 For this reason, it operates at similar times and in similar areas (defined by the ADA as a minimum of three-quarters of a mile on either side) of existing public fixed route transit, non-commute bus and van routes.
-The ADA also requires transit operators to establish specific eligibility criteria for users of paratransit service and requires there be no trip priorities (e.g. medical versus recreation) on ADA paratransit services.
-Transit agencies may require an in-person interview or application to determine eligibility for Para transit service.
+Transit agencies may require an in-person interview or application to determine eligibility for Paratransit service.

 Who Is Eligible for Sonoma County Paratransit Services?

-In order to receive service, all paratransit passengers must be ADA certified by completing an in-person evaluation.
-To schedule an appointment for evaluation call (707) 541-7180:
+In order to receive service, all paratransit passengers must be ADA certified by completing an application or in-person evaluation.
+To schedule an appointment for evaluation call (707) 541-7180.
+Criteria may include:

 1. You are unable to independently board, ride, or exit an accessible transit bus, a fixed route van, or similar transit vehicle because of your disability.